Mennauu/browser-technologies-1819/README.md

 <h1 align="center">Browser Technologies @cmda-minor-web 1819</h1>

-<p align="center"><b>Een demo op basis van de use case: Ik wil kunnen beatboxen; met als doel dat alle gebruikers, met alle browsers, in iedere context minimaal de core functionaliteit te zien/horen/voelen krijgen.</a>.</b>
+<p align="center"><b>A demo based on the use case: I want to be able to beatbox; with the aim that all users, with all browsers, can see or hear at least the core functionality in every context.</a>.</b>
 </p>

 <br>